mattdp/partreach/config/jekyll/_posts/2014-07-11-what-to-expect-with-sla.markdown

 <h3>What materials can I print with SLA?</h3>
 <p>3D systems, the company that pioneered SLA printing, has developed a wide array of photopolymers.
 These have varying properties, and are grouped by the material they imitate.
 For example, there is a class of "ABS-like" resins.<p>

-<p>This eye-friendly data sheet, provided by SolidConcepts, does a good job at laying them out. <a href="http://www.solidconcepts.com/materials/sla-materials/" target="_blank">(link)</a><p>

-<p>A comprehensive list of available materials and their properties is provided by 3D systems <a href="http://www.3dsystems.com/quickparts/prototyping-pre-production/stereolithography-sla/materials" target="_blank">here</a>.<p>
+<p>This <a href="http://www.solidconcepts.com/materials/sla-materials/" target="_blank">eye-friendly data sheet</a>, provided by SolidConcepts, does a good job at laying them out.
+A comprehensive list of available materials and their properties is provided by 3D systems <a href="http://www.3dsystems.com/quickparts/prototyping-pre-production/stereolithography-sla/materials" target="_blank">here</a>.<p>

 <p>Cheers,